The-Bees-Decree-Server/VALKEA/README.md

 #### VALKEA WAS CREATED VIA BLAXXUN ITEM MANAGER AND AZUMATT ITEM TEMPLATE
 <p>
-### Big thanks to Blaxxun for itemmanager, Azu for template and putting up with me, GraveBear and Hugo for tips and tricks and KG for tellin' me to get good <3
+### Big thanks to Blaxxun for itemmanager, Azu for template and putting up with me, GraveBear and Hugo for tips and tricks and KG for tellin' me to get good :orange_heart:
 Thanks to all the other misc help from folks hanging out over at Odin+ Discord.

 <br><br><br>